Things to Do in Chennai in January

 Best Activities in January

-Pulicat Lake and flamingo watching excursions
+Pulicat Lake flamingo watching and backwater villages

 January Events & Festivals